Anomalous Cognition and the Search for Non-Human Intelligence

 Introduction

 Recent events and disclosures about UAP have brought into focus the concept of anomalous cognition and its role in connecting with potential non-human intelligences.
 This is because there is a direct relationship between the UFO and the profound changes in how the witnesses see themselves and the “reality” around them - which is well documented.
-As we move through this article, we'll explore the deep and often controversial relationships between human cognition and its relationship to anomalous mental phenomena.
+As we move through this article, we'll explore the deep and often controversial relationships between human cognition and anomalous phenomena.
 We will look at historical accounts, modern case studies, and cutting edge research and examine some of the mechanisms and implications of these extraordinary experiences.

 Edwin C. May, an author and physicist, uses the term “Anomalous Cognition” in the context of the Stargate remote viewing studies, but for the purposes of this article I’m using it to mean a series of processes within the human mind that people can be subjected to or initiate themselves.
 Most often these are spontaneous events that are outside of normal experience and include telepathic-like events and intuitive insights into things without having significant prior knowledge of the topic and its conclusions.
 These abilities suggest that there are untapped potentials in the human mind that we’re only just starting to discover.
 As we go through this article you’ll see that not only are there historical accounts similar to modern descriptions but also scientific research being done to quantify and validate people’s experiences.